 Or, what’s the last thing we were working on or fixing?

-We looked at the empty area where our aircon unit used to be to discover that the water discharge hose wasn’t plugged.
+We looked at the empty area where our aircon unit used to be and discovered that the water discharge hose wasn’t plugged in.
 Water could run up the hose and into the boat whenever we healed far enough.
 We put a bung in the hose and our problem was solved!

 I share these stories with you so that you can learn from our experiences.

 Water coming into a boat is usually easily solved if you did your sailing pre-passage checks and the bilge is working.
-The key thing is to determine if it’s fresh or salty quickly.
+The key thing is to quickly determine if it’s fresh or salty.
 If it’s an engine issue, avoid obstacles and start sailing.
 If it’s not the engine, think about what you last worked on.

 In our sailing pre-passage checks checklist, we have around 50 things we check – get an idea of our Sailing Pre-Passage Checklist here.
 It doesn’t take long and provides us with peace of mind.
 On several occasions, we caught things that could have been disastrous if we left the anchorage.